Friday, 17 April 2020

 This week feels new.
 It's week five, after four that really were a smudgy blur.
 The boys have each processed their trauma from this drastic change in their lives and come to a place of peace with it -- at least for now.
 It has't been pretty.
 Their rage has been huge, and almost always directed at me.
 After rage came all the crying, and then quiet, and then hugs.

 I've done the same process in the adult form.
-After the initial adrenaline and fear launched me through the first week, I started to sleep a lot, and wander around disengaged, keeping earbuds in half listening to an audiobook to escape from the seemingly endless loop of housewifedom I had entered.
+After the initial adrenaline and fear launched me through the first week, I started to sleep a lot, and wander around disengaged, keeping earbuds in, half listening to an audiobook to escape from the seemingly endless loop of housewifedom I had entered.
 I said goodbye to my business, my goals, and the autonomy I've clawed my way toward for seven years.
-It's not gone forever, but it needed to be put to rest for now so I can get down to the work at hand.
+It's not gone forever, but it needed to be put to rest for now so I could get down to the work at hand.

 Easter came and went in that peaceful new space we had entered.
 We've begun moving in tiny concentric circles of play this week, and are not missing anything all that much.